UWPCE-PythonCert/PythonCertDevel/_sources/modules/Files.rst.txt

 ``secret_data`` is a string

-NOTE: these days, you probably need to use Unicode for text -- we'll get to that later
+NOTE: these days, you probably need to use Unicode for text -- we'll get to that later...

 Binary Files